Hrishikesh Hirway

 Hrishikesh Hirway (born February 1, 1979) is an American musician, producer, and podcast and television host.
 He has made four albums under the name The One AM Radio, and has a side project with Lakeith Stanfield called Moors.
-He is the creator and host of the podcasts Song Exploder, The West Wing Weekly (co-hosted with Joshua Malina), Home Cooking (co-hosted with Samin Nosrat), and Partners.
-He is the host and executive producer of the Netflix television adaptation Song Exploder.
-As a composer, Hirway scored the Netflix television show Everything Sucks! and the films Our Nixon and Save the Date.
+He is the creator and host of the podcasts Song Exploder, The West Wing Weekly (with co-host Joshua Malina), Home Cooking (with co-host Samin Nosrat), and Partners.
+He is the executive producer and host of the Netflix television adaptation of Song Exploder.
+As a composer, Hirway scored the Netflix television show Everything Sucks! and the films Our Nixon, Save the Date, and Companion.

 Early life

 Hirway was born in Peabody, Massachusetts.
 He attended Phillips Exeter Academy for high school and then Yale University, where he majored in art.

 Career

 Music

 Hirway began making music under the name The One AM Radio in 1999.
 His first release was a split 7” with Ted Leo, recorded by Ted Leo after the two met at a show.
 There are four One AM Radio albums, released between 2002 and 2011.

 Moors is a project with rapper and actor Lakeith Stanfield that began in 2013.
 Hirway writes and produces the music, and Stanfield writes the lyrics.
 The duo released an EP in 2014 on Haven Records.

 Hirway has made remixes as The One AM Radio, as Moors and as Hrishikesh Hirway.

 He co-produced two albums for the band Eulogies.

 In August 2021, Hirway played a new song, "Between There and Here (feat.
 Yo-Yo Ma)" during his TED talk titled What you discover when you really listen.